FIXTradingCommunity/tablature/README.md

 Translates an Orchestra interfaces file to a Markdown document.

 ## Prerequisites
 This project requires Java 11 or later.
 It should run on any platform for which a JVM is supported.
-Several open-source implementations are available, including [AdoptOpenJDK](https://adoptopenjdk.net/).
+Several open-source JDK implementations are available, including [Eclipse Temurin](https://adoptium.net/) and [Azul Zulu](https://www.azul.com/downloads/?package=jdk).

 ## Build
 The project is built with Maven version 3.0 or later.
 See [Building this Project](https://github.com/FIXTradingCommunity/tablature/wiki/Building-this-Project)